Classroom Rules & Hand Commands

 Thinking about classroom management can be daunting and fun at the exact same time.
 In general, you can plan and think about it all you want but once you’re in the classroom is when the techniques you use either shine or flop.
 AND THAT IS OK.
 It is ok to stop using a classroom management tool and try something new.
 It doesn’t mean it was a bad idea, it just didn’t work for your current group of kids and maybe try it again later in the year or with another group of kids.

-One of the most important aspects of classroom management is setting up rules and expectations.
+One of the most important aspects of classroom management is setting up classroom rules and expectations.
 The rules and expectations set the tone for learning and classroom behavior.
 Keep it simple.
 I like to use:

 - Be respectful